Security scanning is separated into a few categories:

 release branch.
 You can continue working on

-master and deploy builds from
+main and deploy builds from

-master to a development environment.
+main to a development environment.

 Overall, if no vulnerabilities are found, this process has been taking approximately 2 weeks for test preparation and System Security Plan writing and 2 weeks for greybox testing and signature.
 FISMA Moderate and FISMA High will require additional time.